keplerlab/AI-Saturday/series2/week2/exercise.md

 ## Watch the Lesson 2 - http://course.fast.ai/lessons/lesson2.html

-## participate in following two kaggle competitions
+## Participate in following two kaggle competitions

 ### Build a plant seedlings classification using the steps mentioned above.
 1. Create a new notebook.